PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/4 Plans temp.md

 - Goal: Establish a protection racket in the area
 - Garhorn and the orcs are setting up a campsite and gathering information on potential targets for extortion.
+- Castar's men are trying to establish control in smaller strategic locations across the continent

 Action 2: Lords of Dust

 - Goal: Retrieve the Fractured Khyber Dragonshard Fragments
 - LoD agents ambushed Baelen's CotSF knight guards, but were defeated.
-The party may find clues or a surviving agent at the skirmish site.
+The party may find clues or a surviving agent at the skirmish site. [[Woe]] returned to Mordakesh to have the recently acquired fragment from session 1 merged with his core.

 ### Additional Notes

 - Remember the Ankheg head in the field and decide how it has affected the local area.
-- Be prepared for the party's actions to have long-term effects on their relationship with the Boromar Clan.
+- Be prepared for the party's actions to have long-term effects on their relationship with the Boromar Clan and make them known (and possibly wanted) in Sharn.
-- Keep track of unresolved threads from session 3 that could resurface in Sharn.
+- Try to indicate the Sons of the Daughter of Khyber are unimportant pawns.